PierreIsHere/InstaFollowBot/README.md

-# FeelyInstaBot
+# InstaFollowBot
-Small little Instagram bot designed to expand the outreach of a company
+Made a quick little follow bot in python.
+For educational purposes only